uliw/esbmtk/docs/manual/manual.rst

         id="primary_production",
     )

 We require one more connection to describe the burial of P in the sediment.
 We describe this flux as a fraction of the primary export productivity.
 To create the connection we can either recalculate the export productivity or use the previously calculated flux.
-We can query the export productivity using the ``id_string`` of the above connection with the ``flux_summary()`` method of the model instance:
+We can query the export productivity using the ``id_string`` of the above connection with the
+:py:meth:`esbmtk.esbmtk.Model.flux_summary()` method of the model instance:

 .. code:: ipython